ophirhan/cnsr-vlc-viewer-addon/README.md

 ## Tips for developers
 - To interact with VLC we use the API documented [here](http://git.videolan.org/?p=vlc/vlc-3.0.git;a=blob_plain;f=share/lua/README.txt).
+- For more support you can search this [dedicated forum for scripting VLC with lua](https://forum.videolan.org/viewforum.php?f=29) and specificaly visit this [getting started thread](https://forum.videolan.org/viewtopic.php?f=29&t=98644).
 - When debbuging in order to see the log messages you need to open the VLC messages panel via:<br/>
 `ctrl + m` or `command + m`<br/>
 - Since the lua folder is part of the vlc installation directory and writing to it might be proteced,<br/>